 Debt, how can we owe so much?
-Our National Debt is now officially $20 Trillion.
+Our National Debt is now officially $21 Trillion.

 The national debt limit has been raised 74 times since 1962.
-The most recent increase was for $318 billion, allowing a total debt of $20.16 trillion.
+The most recent increase was for $318 billion, allowing a total debt of $21.16 trillion.
 This increase only covers government spending through Dec.
 8.

 • Our national debt is not just owed to those who buy US Treasuries; it is also owed to other government agencies that had operated at a surplus, such as the Social Security Administration.

-•The phrase “debt ceiling” must be taken with a wink and a nod, of course, because of Congress, which spends the money, is also the entity that increases the amount the government can borrow.
+•The phrase “debt ceiling” must be taken with a wink and a nod, of course, because Congress, which spends the money, is also the entity that increases the amount the government can borrow.

 Borrowing has at least three problems that affect all Americans.

-The government does have an ace in the hole; the US Treasury can just create new money through the Federal Reserve, money that comes from thin air.
+The government does have an ace in the hole; the US Treasury can create new money through the Federal Reserve, money that comes from thin air.
 What happens when the money supply becomes out of balance?
 Inflation!
-Don’t forget; inflation can undermine society.
+Don’t forget; that inflation can undermine society.

-The same government that owes more than it can pay has mortgaged all our children’s, and grandchildren’s future knows more about financial advice than we professionals who provide it for a living.
+It’s time for our government to stop borrowing and mortgaging our future.
+The same government that owes more than it can pay has mortgaged all our children’s and grandchildren’s futures and knows more about financial advice than we professionals who provide it for a living.